sweetparadize/sweetparadize/README.md

                                       - ------------------✩-------------------- -

                                          Solrynist . hide if do not want to int.
                                       Ritzy , Ritz , molly or columbina . any prns .
-                                 if your not one of my comf ppl dont cover me fully 13 and under dni
+                                    if your not one of my comf ppl dont cover me fully mute changelings strict dni srry dont want to deal with them 13 and under dni

                                       - ------------------✩-------------------- -